Fossj117/fossj117.github.io/_posts/2023-12-20-notes-on-scott.md

 4. This result (3) is not incidental but rather _intentional_ on behalf of the political actors engaged in these behaviors.
 5. Political actors engaged in these behaviors are often doing so _precisely because_ they lack the political power / luxury of open rebellion or protest.

 I can think of various examples of how this type of infrapolitics emerge in digital environments as forms of resistance to dominant platforms.
 For example, I think of gig workers that form groups to exchange tips about the best ways to game platform incentive systems.
-Not exactly the same, but roughly: ways to "follow the rules" on paper without really following them.
+Roughly: various ways to "follow the rules" on paper without really following them.
 The recent (so-called) epidemic of "quiet quitting" is another example.

 ## On Flexible Use and Bottom-up Design

-A big focus in the middle of the book is on "_top-down_", rigorously-organized forms of design and planning -- e.g. Scott disucsses the case of institutionalized forestry, which wound up to be highly brittle despite being rigorously planned andd visually ordered -- vs. "_bottom-up_" modes of design.
-For example, Scott also discusses the design of "open" style playgrounds that assume little about the interests and creative pursuits of users vs ones that assume a specific mode of play.
-He offers a related normative standard:
+A big focus in the middle of the book is on "_top-down_", rigorously-organized forms of design and planning vs. "_bottom-up_" modes of design.
+For example, Scott disucsses the case of institutionalized forestry (also coverd in _Seeing Like a State_), which wound up to be highly brittle despite being rigorously planned andd visually ordered.
+Scott also discusses the design of "open" style playgrounds that assume little about the interests and creative pursuits of users vs ones that assume a specific mode of play.

+On the topic of bottom-up system/institutional design, he offers a normative standard:

 > "Almost any human institution can be evaluated in these terms.
 How open is it to the purposes and talents of those who inhabit it?"
 (60)

-A similar standard could be applied to the design of a technological artifacts: how much is it open to the purposes and needs of those who will use it?
+A similar standard could be applied to the design of technological artifacts: how much is this artifact open to the purposes and needs of those who will use it?
+How much does this artifact's design assume about how it will be used?

 What is Scott's basis for preferring bottom-up design?
 It is a mix of descriptive and normative points.
 On the descriptive front, Scott seems to be arguing that bottom-up systems/technologies are: